If you love charcuterie boards, give tinned fish boards a try

 Sold by Amazon

-Whether you want to put it on the bread or use it to spice up your fish, this collection of mustard is just what you need.
-The set includes original dijon, country dijon, honey dijon and old-style whole-grain mustard.
+Whether you want to put it on the bread or use it to spice up your fish, this collection of mustards is just what you need.
+The set includes original dijon, country dijon, honey dijon and old-style whole grain mustard.

 Sold by Amazon